rmj3197/SurVigilance/README.md

 ## Community

-For installing the development version, please download the code files from the master branch of the Github repository.
+For installing the development version, please download the code files from the master branch of the GitHub repository.
-Please note that installation from Github might be buggy, for the latest stable release please download using `pip`.
+Please note that installation from GitHub might be buggy, for the latest stable release please download using `pip`.
-For downloading from Github, use the following instructions:
+For downloading from GitHub, use the following instructions:

 ```bash
 git clone https://github.com/rmj3197/SurVigilance.git